- SAP has proposed exaggerated go-lives numbers for both Suite (ECC) on HANA and S/4HANA.

 Estimating Live S/4HANA Instances

-Estimating S/4HANA live customers is a far more complicated affair than estimating the number on SOH.
+Estimating the number of S/4HANA live customers is a far more complicated affair than counting the number on SOH.
 First, the SOH implementation is far more straightforward.
 This is because the ERP systems stay the same, but just the database, Oracle/DB2/SQL Server, is switched out.

-For S/4HANA this becomes a classification and counting issue, because the vast majority of S/4HANA systems that are installed in the world, are actually not live.
-These S/4HANA instances fall into the categories a single module up (always the finance module, which is still the most mature), test systems, abandoned implementations and other types of non-functioning systems.
+For S/4HANA, this becomes a classification and counting issue, because the vast majority of S/4HANA systems that are installed in the world, are not live.
+These S/4HANA instances fall into the categories a single module up (always the finance module, which is still the most mature), test systems, abandoned implementations, and other types of non-functioning systems.

 Due to this complication, we will just lay out what we think the reality is, and let the reader interpret.